Our Team

 JACOB SAGRANS

 Dr. Jacob Sagrans is a researcher, educator, data analyst, and musician working in K–12 STEM education, with a focus on data science.
 In his work as Senior Research Associate at Tumblehome, he supports research, implementation, and administration of programs for middle school youth, and designs and leads professional development for educators.
-Currently, Jacob is involved in the NSF-funded COVID-Inspired Data Science Education through Epidemiology (CIDSEE) and Puffins projects.
+Currently, Jacob is Co-Principal Investigator of the NSF-funded Puffins curriculum project.
 In 2023, Jacob graduated with a master’s in data analytics from Northeastern University’s Roux Institute in Portland, Maine.
 Prior to entering STEM education in 2019, Jacob received a BA in music from Grinnell College and a PhD in musicology from McGill University, and worked as an adjunct music history instructor for several years.
 He is a lifelong classical singer, and brings his musical background to his work on data sonification.